Tonmoy1321/Hajira_AI_Documentation/Change_Hajira_Model.md

 ```bash
 sudo supervisorctl stop all
 ```
-All registered employee images for that company is saved here, delete all of them.
+All registered employee images for that company is saved in this directory, delete all of them.

 10. Then open terminal and run:
 ```bash
 cd /var/www/html/face-attendance-local